-- b) Answer any questions that arise - c) If any students show signs of distress, ask them discretely if they are ok.
-Follow the safeguarding procedures in the Reference section below, contact the field manager to speak with the student privately in the corridor if needed. - d) Keep vigilant in making sure students remain quiet and do not look at each other's answers. - e) Mark the register on the Data Collection Record using the post it notes removed from the top of the surveys and the returned surveys for absent pupils.
-Mark each consent form received in the "Consent received" column of the Data Collection Record and update the "Outcome" column for each student using the codes at the bottom of the page - f) On page 2 of the Data Collection Record, jot down your observations and questions students ask - g) Make a written or mental note of how many surveys you need to take back in. - 1.
+- b) Answer any questions that arise.
+You can use the FAQ sheet to help you with this. - c) If any students show signs of distress or tell you something that causes you to feel concerned follow the safeguarding procedures in the Reference section below.
+Contact the field manager to speak with the student privately in the corridor if needed. - d) Keep vigilant in making sure students remain quiet and do not look at each other's answers. - e) Mark the students 'in class' and 'absent' today in the fifth column of the Data Collection Record using the post it notes removed from the top of the surveys and any surveys returned from student opting out to mark off students present and the returned surveys with post it notes attached for absent pupils.
+Mark each consent to complete the survey in the 'Consent to survey received' and each 'consent to data linkage' column on the Data Collection Record.

+- f) On page 2 of the Data Collection Record, jot down your observations and questions students ask. - g) Make a note on the Data Collection Record of how many surveys you need to take back in. - 1.
 If pupils finish early take their questionnaire in and pass them out a word search. - 2.
 7 minutes before the session ends, tell students: We have 5 minutes before the end of the session.
 If you haven't finished yet, that's fine.
 Please finish the page you are on and place your questionnaire back in the brown envelope. - 3.
-5 minutes before the session ends: - a) Ask all pupils to make sure their questionnaires are in the envelopes. - b) Collect any remaining envelopes and bring them to the front of the classroom. - c) Cross check the number of brown envelopes you have taken in with the number of consent forms and the register. - d) Place your register consent forms and completed surveys together, and wrap with an elastic band around the bundle ready to be packed away. - 4.
-Thanks the pupils for their participation and dismiss them.
+5 minutes before the session ends: - a) Ask all pupils to make sure their questionnaires are in the envelopes. - b) Collect any remaining envelopes and bring them to the front of the classroom. - c) Cross check the number of brown envelopes you have taken in with the number of consent forms and the register. - d) Cross check the number of post code and DoB data collection sheets you have with the number of consents you have received to carry out the data linkage. - e) Place your register consent forms, completed surveys and completed post code and DoB data collection sheets together, and wrap with an elastic band around the bundle ready to be packed away. - 4.
+Thank the pupils for their participation and dismiss them.
 Reiterate: that if any students are confused or concerned about something in the questionnaire they should speak to a trusted adult or a member of the research team or if they would like support in dealing with any issues they or someone they know are facing, we can link them with someone who can help, or they can call the numbers on the information sheet they received.
 Remind them that a list of services is provided on the information sheet and they should take this away with them.
 If any students request to be linked to someone who can help, follow the safeguarding procedures in the "Reference" section below.